albscui/flybits-coding-challenge/README.md

 ### Why MongoDB

-For this challenge, we only needed to model a drink, so we don't really need a relational database to model various relationships between different objects.
-What about NoSQL then?
+We need to model some form of drinks in a coffee shop but we don't have a set of concrete data requirements.
+Using SQL would be a bit of a premature optimization because SQL requires us to identify data schema up-front, which could make our system too rigid.
+What about NoSQL?

 A NoSQL database has a couple of advantages:

-- a bit more flexible and easier to manage
+- **Flexibility:** more flexible and easier to manage than SQL, ideal for projects with evolving data requirements (what if we want to add a new property to drinks in the future?)
-- the `key=val` pair structure is very intuitive
+- **Manageability:** Mongo's `key=val` pair structure is very intuitive, makes our life easier
-- makes modeling drinks easy (just a bunch of key=val pairs)
+- **Scalability:** although not very important for this project, the NoSQL's horizontal scalability via sharding prepares us for an ever growing and potentially very large dataset
-- MongoDB is free, and there are lots of documentation online
+- **Performance:** mongo is very fast for simple queries
-- easy to implement pagination
+- Easy to start coding immediately

 ### Pagination